|

 In 2007 we had over 380 TOTs on Halloween night

-alone and in 2008.
-We were also open for the weekend before and the Saturday evening
+alone.
+In 2008 we were also open for the weekend before and the Saturday evening

 following, bringing the total of visitors (that made it as far as the front